mattbuck85/django-paginator-rawqueryset/README.md

 ============================

 A django paginator for RawQuerySet.
 This allows you to pass a RawQuerySet into a custom paginator, resulting in more efficient pagination.
 Supports mysql, sqlite, and postgresql.
-Oracle is not supported.
+Oracle 12.1 and Firebird support needs testing.

 Installation
 ============